This page assumes Mosaic is installed and running. If not, see Installation.

 Settings

-• General — default save path, language, theme
+• General — default save path, watch folder configuration (see Watch folder)

-• Connection — global down/up cap, alt-speed cap, queue limits (max_active_downloads, max_active_seeds), per-torrent peer cap, listen port, DHT toggle, encryption toggle.
-Listen port / DHT / encryption changes take effect on next launch.
+• Connection — global down/up cap, alt-speed cap, queue limits (max_active_downloads, max_active_seeds), per-torrent peer cap, listen port, DHT toggle, protocol-encryption toggle, UPnP/NAT-PMP toggle.
+Listen port / DHT / encryption / UPnP changes take effect on next launch.

-• Web Interface — remote interface enable, port, bind-all toggle, username, password, API key (with rotate)
+• Web Interface (desktop build only) — remote interface enable, port, bind-all toggle, username, password, API key (with rotate)

 • Updates — auto-update channel + enable toggle

-• Desktop — tray, close-to-tray, start-minimized, per-event notification toggles
+• Desktop (desktop build only) — tray, close-to-tray, start-minimized, per-event notification toggles

 • Schedule — time-of-day bandwidth rules